abhishekdhabriya/clientServer/README.md

 we also want gulp to restart the server when it encounters a new file or when we change our file and we can do that with nodemon and hookup with gulp nodemon

+gulp server:watch, will kick off build:compile task which will run all the source code through babel and dump the files under build folder. then the nodemon will run server.entry.js file which requires server and runs the express server at 3000 port.